Labor Day Weekend has one of the highest rates of car accidents than any other weekend of the year.

 A recent article in USA Today has indicated that the Labor Day weekend is the busiest weekend in the entire year and it also sees that largest number of car accidents as well as traffic fatalities on the road.
 The National Safety Council indicates that there are over 40,500 injuries all over the country which happen during the Labor Day weekend and of these almost 405 are fatal.

-The outcome of many car accidents involving alcohol are tragic.
+The outcome of many car accidents involving alcohol is often tragic.
 To safeguard your loved ones from getting into a car accident, there are certain guidelines which you can follow.
 The following tips offered may be able to ensure your safety as well as keep the roadways safe for others.

 - Buckle up while on the road.
 Ensure that all the occupants are wearing their seat belts and infants are in their seats.
 The infant seats should be properly secured.